Every minute, over 400 hours of video is uploaded to YouTube.

 If you want to gain more subscribers and rank your videos higher in YouTube search, you have to constantly upload fresh content as YouTube loves new content.

 Users love new and fresh videos and newly uploaded content is taken into consideration by YouTube when ranking videos.
-Social signals such as shares on FaceBook and tweets, engagement rate such as number of likes and comments also plays a very important role in ranking of videos.
+Social signals such as shares on FaceBook and tweets, engagement rates such as the number of likes and comments also plays a very important role in the ranking of videos.

 Another very important factor is “Watch time“.
 Higher watch time results in more engagement rate and that gives signals to YouTube that users are finding that video enjoyable.